SAP Industry Solutions Licensing

 With industry solutions, simply having those user licenses is not sufficient – you must also license the industry engine.
 The industry engine license gives you the legal right to use those specialized transactions and data objects.

-Technically, if the software is installed, you might be able to see or execute some industry transactions, but without the proper license, your usage is not compliant.
+Technically, if the software is installed, you may be able to view or execute some industry transactions; however, without the proper license, your usage is not compliant.

 This is a critical point: industry modules often need a specific license key or contract provision to be legally usable.

-To summarize, licensing for industry solutions is a layered approach: Named users cover the people using the system, while industry engine metrics cover the industry functionality based on how extensively you use it.
+To summarize, licensing for industry solutions employs a layered approach: Named users cover the individuals using the system.
+In contrast, industry engine metrics encompass the industry functionality based on the extent of your usage.

 S/4HANA’s newer licensing models (like FUE) aim to simplify user counting but do not eliminate the need to account for industry-specific usage.